rive-app/rive-ios/CONTRIBUTING.md

  `git clone --recurse-submodules git@github.com:rive-app/rive-ios.git`

 The package relies on skia, as well as rive-cpp in order to be built.
 To shorten the build cycle, we rely on compiled libraries for skia, rive & rive-skia-renderer.
-The `./scripts/configure.sh` script will download or build appropriate libraries, be sure to run configure when making changes to our rive-cpp submodule.
+The `./scripts/build.sh all` script will download or build appropriate libraries, be sure to run configure when making changes to our rive-cpp submodule.

 ### Uploading caches

 If you are contributing and you have access to Rives' aws environment, make you sure install `aws-cli` and configure it with your credentials.
 If you run into permission issues here `aws sts get-caller-identity` can help make sure that your local developer environment is setup to talk to AWS correctly.
 See https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html

-Note: on Mac, I just did 'brew install awscli'
+Note: on a Mac with brew, you can simply run 'brew install awscli'

-Set the `RIVE_UPLOAD_IOS_ARCHIVE` env variable to `TRUE`

-`RIVE_UPLOAD_IOS_ARCHIVE=TRUE ./scripts/configure.sh`

-and it will upload caches when feasible.
-To force a rebuild, add `rebuild` as an argument...

-`RIVE_UPLOAD_IOS_ARCHIVE=TRUE ./scripts/configure.sh rebuild`

 Note: the 'dependencies' directory is just a cache of what the configure.sh script downloads.
 It can be removed if you suspect is is out of date, and then just rerun the script (./scripts/configure.sh)